 No materials are directly reused for the production of new tyres.
 Traditional used tyre recycling does not close the loop for the circular economy of tyres.

 The tyres are first mechanically shredded.
 The fabric and steel are removed.
-The cleaned starting material (rubber granulate) is fed into a buffer box, which enables continuous feeding into the reactor.
+The purified starting material (rubber granulate) is temporarily stored for continuous feeding into the reactor.

-The pyrolysis reactor is a closed system in which the rubber is broken down into gaseous short-chain hydrocarbons.
+The pyrolysis reactor is a closed system in which the rubber is thermally decomposed into gaseous short-chain hydrocarbons.
 At the outlet of the reactor, the gaseous pyrolysis products and the solid residues are separated from each other.
-The gaseous pyrolysis gas passes through two condensation columns in which the pyrolysis oil is recovered.
+The pyrolysis gas passes through a condensation stage in which it liquefies into oil.
 The solid residues are automatically removed via a conveyor system.

-After pyrolysis, a third raw material, known as carbon black, can be recovered.
+After pyrolysis, a third raw material, known as Recovered Carbon Black, can be recovered.
 It is fed into a storage container as a pyrolysis solid and from there into a mill.
-A connected dedusting system with cyclone filter ensures a high level of purity.
-The material is pneumatically conveyed to a pelletiser, where dry agglomerates are produced.
-A sieve separates the pellets into different size classes, which can then be filled into big bags (volume 1 m3).
+The ground material is processed via a pelletiser and subsequent drying into pellets, which are finally stored for marketing.

 Aktien können wir aufgrund der rechtlichen Bestimmungen nur an Personen, mit einem Wohnsitz in der Schweiz oder Liechtenstein verkaufen.